j2store/userguide/payson_invoice_payment_plugin.md

 >Never set this to YES, when your site is live.

+##### Invoice Fee
+You can collect a fee from the customers as Invoice Fee.
+Enter the fee amount here.

 ##### Show Receipt
 If you set this to Yes, payson will show a receipt to the customer after they made the payment and then returned to your site.